Slurpuk/Slurp-Cafe/README.md

 When pulling from the remote:

 - npm ci
-- ./gradlew clean
+- cd android && ./gradlew clean
-- pod install
+- cd ios && pod install
 - react-native link

 To update the pods: pod update